mattermost/docs/source/administration/mmctl-cli-tool.rst

   make test

 To run the end to end test suite, you need to have a Mattermost server instance running.
-Check the Developer Setup guide on how to configure a local test server instance.
+Check the `Developer Setup guide <https://developers.mattermost.com/contribute/server/developer-setup/ >`_ for instructions around how to configure a local test server instance.

 Once the development server is set up, cd into the ``mattermost-server directory``: